 Clipsal Cortex compares energy plans for you: on average we save our customers $312 per year, by using your data to find you the best plan.Savings based on actual data from South Australian homes using Clipsal Solar’s Clipsal Cortex Analytics Kit.
 Study from 2020.

 In the past few years, alternative energy providers have exploded onto the market.
 Many of these offer a different model to the traditional quarterly billing you may be familiar with.
 Powershop offers a greener electricity offering, sourcing only renewable energy assets and offsetting carbon.
 It offers pre-purchased energy packs that cover your past, present or future bill for a set period of time, rather than a set billing period.
 Sumo is a bundled home utility provider, supplying electricity, natural gas and internet to homes across NSW and Victoria, meaning it’s easy to visit a one-stop-shop for your utilities.
 Find out if there’s a new provider that works better for your lifestyle.

 3. Avoid the peak

 If you’re on a “time of use” energy plan, managing the use of high-energy appliances well can lead to big savings.
 Most large electronics, like washing machines, dishwashers or dryers, have a timer function so they can be set to an off-peak period.
 Smart technology, like remote power point timers or connected devices, provide more control over when technology is turned on and in use.
-Clipsal Solar’s Clipsal Pulse Analytics Kit, provides data insights into energy consumption at the individual circuit level so you can see from your mobile phone, just how much your air-conditioner is actually using and adjust your behaviour accordingly.
+Clipsal Solar’s Clipsal Cortex Analytics Kit, provides data insights into energy consumption at the individual circuit level so you can see from your mobile phone, just how much your air-conditioner is actually using and adjust your behaviour accordingly.